mariyam866/pipelex/CONTRIBUTING.md

 - Fill in required credentials (OPENAI_API_KEY, AWS_ACCESS_KEY_ID, etc.)
 - Never commit `.env`

-## For Maintainers

-- Use `make bump-version` to update version in pyproject.toml

 ## License

 * **CLA** – The first time you open a PR, the CLA-assistant bot will guide you through signing the Contributor License Agreement.
 The process signature uses the [CLA assistant lite](https://github.com/marketplace/actions/cla-assistant-lite).